The Midnight Story: Plot

 Father Tomasino is stabbed to death.
 San Francisco traffic cop Joe Martini felt the priest was like an actual father to him.
-He asks to assist homicide Lieutenant Kilrain in his investigation, but after being rejected, Joe quits the force.

-He has a hunch restaurant owner Sylvio Malatesta could be involved.
-Joe is warmly welcomed by Sylvio's family, however, and falls in love with a cousin, Anna.
-He hides his past identity as a cop from her.
+He speaks to homicide Lieutenant Kilrain about his hunch that restaurant owner Sylvio Malatesta could be involved and asks to assist with the investigation.
+His request is refused, so he quits the force in order to look into Malatesta on his own.

+Sylvio and his family warmly welcome Joe into their home.
+He hides his police past from them.
+He falls in love with a cousin, Anna.

 Something is troubling Sylvio, but the family believes he still misses a sweetheart killed in Italy during the war.
-Sylvio also has an alibi for the night of the priest's murder, but Sergeant Gillen gets word to Joe that the alibi is a fake.
+He has an alibi for the night of the priest's murder, but Sergeant Gillen, who is sympathetic to Joe, gets word to him that the alibi is a fake.

-In a ploy to encourage Sylvio to confide in him, Joe pretends to be a murder suspect himself.
-Sylvio breaks down and admits to having killed his own sweetheart, then the priest as well after confiding to him about the murder in confession.
-Sylvio runs into the street and is struck by a moving vehicle.
-Dying, he begs for Joe's forgiveness.
+In a ploy to encourage Sylvio to confide in him, Joe pretends that he is a suspect in the murder.
+Sylvio breaks down and admits to having killed his own sweetheart.
+Joe deduces the rest.
+The two men engage in a vicious punch-up.
+Sylvio subsequently runs into the street and is struck by a vehicle.

+Just before he dies, he begs for Joe's forgiveness.
+Sylvio had confessed the murder to Father Tomasino, who insisted he go to the police.
+Sylvio felt he could never do this and the anguish and guilt tormented him until he snapped and killed the priest.